Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Monte-Carlo

 \subsection{Group uncertainty}

 \cite{sacerdote01}, \cite{glaeser03} and \cite{angrist14} all discuss the appropriate definition of the peer group, which may either be the room, the floor or the entire dorm.
-It is also possible that the appropriate peer group for academic attainment may be different to that of social outcomes such as fraternity membership \citep{sacerdote01}.
-For this reason, these papers repeat their empirical analysis for interactions at the room, floor and dorm levels.

-We focus here on the distinction between the room and the floor.
+We focus here on the distinction between the room and the floor, and consider a design in which Assumption \ref{ass3} holds.
 To match the Dartmouth data, we first draw the rooms as described above.
 We then draw $f_1\in\{1,2,...,5\}$ uniformly, and take rooms $\{1,2,...,f_1\}$ to comprise the first floor.
 We then draw another integer $f_2\in\{1,2,...,5\}$ and take rooms $\{f_1+1,...,f_1+f_2\}$ to comprise the second floor.
 We proceed in this way until every room has been allocated to a floor.
-In the Dartmouth data, the sample mean number of students per floor is 8.
+In the Dartmouth data, the sample mean number of students per floor is close to 8.
 This data generating process yields an expected number of students per floor of 7.5.
 All other aspects of the data generating process remain unchanged and we vary $\psi\in\{0.2,0.4,0.6,0.8\}$.